 Welcome to our ‘Meet the Team’ feature, where we give you a chance to meet the people behind the business!
-Up next, Ellis Noble…
+So now is the time to discover more about our Account Director, Ellis Noble…

 Name: Ellis Noble

 After completing a PR degree at Leeds Beckett University, I have worked at a number of agencies across Leeds including Axxon Media, Brass and Jaywing PR – meaning 7 years of commuting across the M62!
 My experience is definitely varied, working across a number of traditional and digital accounts, for clients such as Park Resorts, Nottingham Building Society and Anglian Home Improvements.

 How long have you been at KC Communications?

 Officially a month, although I’ve only technically worked four days in the office!
 I started my role the week that the self-isolation measures were officially put in place, which has meant the whole team has been safely remote working.
 We have recently moved into Heritage Exchange, so I’m looking forward to being able to set up my new desk properly in our new office space.